kevinoh45TuD/pp1_zoo_website/README.md

 Whereas on a smaller / mobile screen they will be featured vertically with general info coming first.
 Both variations have the map featured last.

+The home page gives the user initial information about the zoo, while it helps the owner entice new customers.

 ### Animals

 The animals page presents users with information about 3 animals featured at Central Zoo.
 A lion, an orangutan and a giraffe.